codalogic/exodep/README.md

 Example:

     get LICENSE
     onlastchanged stop Oh dear!
+License changed!
 We might need to think about this

 # Example